-In this blog
+In this post:

 - Why you need home insurance

 Purchasing home insurance isn’t required by Alabama state law, but if you have a mortgage on your home, your lender will require the home to be insured so it can protect its investment.